 Biryani is just wonderful.
-Not stir-fried rice with a few bits of meat added late, typical of that sold as biryani by curry houses.
+It is not stir-fried rice with a few bits of meat added late, typical of that sold as biryani by curry houses.
 Getting biryani right is an art, a science and a food lover’s dream.

 Biryani was popular in the kitchens of the Mughal Emperors who ruled between the early 16th century CE to the early 18th century and it remains a much-loved dish in India today.
 The recipe was spread across India by merchants and other travellers many centuries ago, which is why there are so many regional variants of this dish.

 This is not the easiest dish in this cookbook.
-If you are cooking Indian food for the first time, this is not a good choice.
+If you are cooking Indian food for the first time, this recipe is not a good choice.
 It is complicated, and there are several things happening at once.
-You have to juggle several things .

 For a Lucknow biryani, the meat is cooked in water with spices.
 The resulting stock (yakhni) is used to cook the rice.
 Both the cooked (pukki) elements, rice and meat, are then layered together in a deep pot, sealed and baked, (the dum pukht method).
 This is a quite different technique to other biryanis which will feature in this book.
 Sealing the pot with aluminium foil is a reasonable compromise to traditional flour-based sealing.

-There are two special ingredients.
-Beresta are thinly-sliced crispy fried shallots.
-They are flavourful and add crunch to the recipe.
-Dishes made with beresta get an aromatic, sweet and smoky taste.
-Beresta is often used as garnish.
-It is available from most Indian grocers, or can be easily made yourself.
 Kewra is an extract that is distilled from pandanus flowers.
 It is a transparent liquid, almost like rose-water.
-Pandanus trees grow almost everywhere India, yet kewra is mainly a Northern Indian flavouring that is not used anywhere else.
-Your Indian grocer will have this.
+Pandanus trees grow almost everywhere in India, yet kewra is mainly a Northern Indian flavouring that is not used anywhere else.

 Biryani is a complete meal in itself, suitable for all occasions, whether it is a hearty meal on a lazy Sunday afternoon or a grand, scrumptious indulgence at an Eid dinner.